benjaminb/rag-lite/README.md

 # Question-Answering with AWS/SageMaker, Llama, and RAG

-This project aims to make a question-answering service as lightweight and low-cost.
+This project aims to make a question-answering service as lightweight and low-cost as possible by using RAG to improve lower-parameter LLM responses.

 ## Setup

 ### Prerequisites